rks101/eglinux/README.md

 ## Getting help on-system

 What if I do not know commands or their options and arguments?
+- Command has a name, options, and/or arguments.
 - There are plain text on-screen manuals about Linux built-ins and commands.
 - There is a **man** I know who can help, and he tells us the most from reliable sources.
 - (While I am not around,) Always ask **man**, using: